sakuli/sakuli.github.io/content/docs/01_getting_started.md

 ## Write Your First Test

-After the setup you can add the actual testcode to `case1/check.js`:
+After the setup you can add the test code to `case1/check.js`:

 {{< highlight typescript "linenos=table,hl_lines=1 2 6 8 11" >}}